5jotters/vRF-briefing/docs/LocalProcedures.md

 Once formations cleared for departure will enter and take off depending on Airfield weather conditions.

-● VMC: NORTH FLEX departure in use.
+● VMC: NORTH FLEX / DREAM 3 departure in use.
 Take Off will be 1+1 at 10" spacing with visual rejoin when airborne.
 Afterwards will proceed to first route waypoint.
 This one will be exactly the same for all players in the package.
  ![](../Images/FlexTurnout.jpg)

  ![](../Images/FlexTurnoutRWY21.jpg)